 We have and will continue to put our consumers first by delivering safe, effective, high-quality products that address their evolving needs and preferences and help them live happier lives.
-We continue to be leaders in product innovation and during the quarter successfully launched 17 new SKUs, each delivering strong early performance.
-We have now launched a total of 27 new SKUs in 2022 and will continue to prioritize investments in innovation in key growth categories.
-Finally, through our continued focus on insights-driven innovation, product quality and targeted marketing efforts, our brands continue to gain the trust and loyalty of our consumers which allowed us to maintain leading market share positions in our key product categories.
+We continue to be leaders in product innovation and believe active management of our portfolio, as well as our continued focus on insights-driven innovation, product quality, targeted marketing efforts and brands, will allow us to continue to preserve the trust and loyalty of our consumers and maintain leading market share positions in our key product categories.